rodolphocastro/docker-dotnet-tools/README.md

 This project aims to ease CICD pipelines using Docker and Microsoft`s own images by having some popular tools already added to them.

+You can find all our images in [DockerHub](https://hub.docker.com/r/rodolphoalves/dotnet-tools).

 ### Supported Tools

 Currently no tools are yet added